samtupy/nvgt/doc/src/advanced/Building NVGT For Linux.md

 Internally, this script is used within our GitHub Actions to make builds of NVGT.
 It is also used within our local testing environments.

+### Notes
-Note that this script will currently only run on systems where apt is installed, and does not support any other package managers.
+* This script will currently only run on systems where `apt` and `pip` are installed, and does not support any other package managers.
+* Where required, the below examples create a [virtual environment](https://docs.python.org/3/library/venv.html) and activates it before running the script.

 This script can be ran in two modes:
 * Adding `ci` as an argument causes the dependencies to be downloaded in the current working directory inside a `deps` folder (useful if you already are working from within NVGT).